 Elasticsearch searchable snapshots

-Searchable snapshots transform the way you balance storage costs with search performance.
-Search across data in snapshots stored on AWS S3, Microsoft Azure Storage, and Google Cloud Storage, which can greatly reduce storage costs.
+Searchable snapshots transform the way you store and search data.
+Search across data in snapshots stored on AWS S3, Microsoft Azure Storage, and Google Cloud Storage — and greatly reduce your total cost of ownership.

 "I am really excited about new features in Elasticsearch — especially searchable snapshots.
 It is a common architecture design, storing snapshots to S3 as a cheap data backup.
 However, having this data searchable expands our options and could allow us to reduce the total cost of service.